Name selected for Fayetteville's arts corridor project

 Work for Phase I of the project involving the Fay Jones woods and Razorback Greenway has already started.

-Construction of a new parking deck northwest of Dickson Street and West Avenue is scheduled to happen this summer.
+Construction of a new parking deck northwest of Dickson Street and West Avenue is scheduled to happen next month or early August.
 A 330-space deck will replace the 290 spaces lost once the parking lot west of the Walton Arts Center becomes the corridor's civic space.
 Work on the civic space won't begin until the deck is completed, which should take until August 2022.
 The civic plaza is scheduled to be completed in September 2023.